The initial situation without any index

 The Improved “Hashed NUSI”

-A final improvement is still possible.
-Our Join Index stores the Index Rows, as shown in the graphic below:
+A final enhancement is available for our Join Index, which maintains the Index Rows, illustrated in the graphic below:

-The second pair of parentheses compresses the column combinations.
-In our case, this is just the ROWID pointing to the base table:
+The second set of parentheses condenses the column combinations, which in our scenario, solely refers to the ROWID that directs to the base table.

 Why is the compression of the Teradata join index so important?